-From the crossing, long known as Mormon Ferry, Brigham Young's company struck out overland and spent an uncomfortable night at Clayton's Slough.
+From the crossing, long known as Mormon Ferry, Brigham Young's company struck out overland and spent an When the [Mormon] brethren first commenced ferrying for [the Missourians], they were armed with Bowie Knives & Pistols, but before the brethren had finished their work the men had put them all away and having put away their fears also, were very civil and kind.... -Thomas Bullock, 1847 Mormon emigration uncomfortable night at Clayton's Slough.
 Now, though, the Latterday Saints were crowding some of the Missourians they had helped back at the river.
 Mormon pioneer William Clayton complained that men from the other wagon train appeared along the trail disguised as Indians to scare the Mormons away from a good campsite they did not want to share.
 With goodwill now clearly out of play, Mormons and Missourians leapfrogged each other all the way up the Sweetwater Valley and over South Pass.